-Whatever may be the reason for the female pattern baldness, its impact on the hair is the same.
+Whatever may be the reason for the female pattern baldness or baldness in women, its impact on the hair is the same.
 The growing phase of the hair (called the anagen phase) is shortened and the time between the shedding of the hair and the start of the new anagen or growing phase lengthens.
 Thus, it takes longer for the hair to start growing back after it is shed as per the stages in the normal growth cycle.

 How to Diagnose Female Pattern Baldness

 The hair strands appear from hair follicles in the scalp.
 When hair follicles shrink over time, baldness happens and the hair starts to become shorter and finer, and eventually, the follicle stops growing hair.
-Female pattern baldness can be detected through the below symptoms -
+Baldness in women or Female pattern baldness can be detected through the below symptoms -

 - During early stage female pattern baldness, thinning mainly happens at the top and the crown part of the scalp.
 Usually, the center hair part starts widening at the beginning – this is known as the Christmas tree pattern.